tylerneylon/math/thought1/thought1.md

 # A bigger picture

-Descarte, arguing from first principles, suggested that we can be certain of nothing beyond our thoughts and our existence.
+Descartes, arguing from first principles, suggested that we can be certain of nothing beyond our thoughts and our existence.
 In light of the non-boolean nature of effective truth, we can see his ideas as presaging an acceptance of the things we casually